biosustain/potion-node/README.md

     // these files will always stay here "node_modules/typescript/lib/lib.es6.d.ts",
 	"typings/main.d.ts",
-	// you can change the bellow as you wish "src/angular.ts",
+	// you can change the below as you wish "src/angular.ts",
 	"src/fetch.ts",
 	"src/base.ts",